5 Things to Know About the iOS 13.4.1 Update

 For more on the iOS 13.4.1 download and installation, take a look at our guide.

-We’ve been using the iOS 13.4.1 update on the iPhone for a very short time and here’s what we’ve noticed about its performance thus far:
+We’ve been using the iOS 13.4.1 update on the iPhone for a few days and here’s what we’ve discovered about its performance thus far:

 Connectivity